BenjiCoder02/LynxAssessment/README.md

 # Product API

 This is a simple Product API built with Node.js and Sequelize.
-It supports basic CRUD operations and is designed to be tested using Mocha and Chai.
+It supports basic CRUD operations and is designed to be tested using Mocha, Sinon and Chai.

 ## Getting Started